Nisbo/another_mvg/README.md

 # another_mvg

-Comming soon, another MVG Integration for Home Assistant
+Comming soon, another MVG/MVV Integration for Home Assistant.

+This is my 1st integration for Home Assistant and also my 1st Python addon, so please be kind to me if something is not 100% perfect. ^^

+> [!IMPORTANT]
-**This is an unofficial integration and does NOT belong to the MVG.**
+> **This is an inofficial integration and does NOT belong to the MVG / MVV.**
+>

-**Only for private use (due to MVG rules, see bottom of this page).**
+> **It is only for private use (due to MVG rules, see bottom of this page).**

 # Installation
 * Copy the ```another_mvg``` folder from the ```config/custom_components/``` folder to your ```config/custom_components/``` folder.